STORM TEAM 8 FORECAST: Near record heat again today; not much rain

 TAMPA, Fla.
 (WFLA) – Temperatures climb quickly into the low 90s by the afternoon.
 The record high in Tampa today is 94 set in 1990.

-It will not be as gusty as the past few days, so expect just a light breeze from the east.
+It is not as gusty as the past few days, so expect just a light breeze to continue from the east.
 Rain chances will be less than 10% this afternoon.

 Friday’s rain chance is only 10% with highs near 90 degrees.
 Moisture increases slightly this weekend, so there is a 20% chance of a shower Saturday and Sunday.
 Better rain chances expected next week.